Map-based Millimeter-Wave Channel Models: An Overview, Hybrid Modeling, Data, and Learning: Why Should We Utilize Map-based Channel Models in the mm-Wave Range?

-\emph{\bf User-specific Channel Parameters:} In GSCM, LSPs per cell are randomly generated from the same distribution regardless of cell topography; meanwhile, SSPs per user are generated from cell-specific LSPs regardless of users' locations.
-These would yield an unsure performance evaluation for cell- or user-specific technologies; for example, a dynamic cyclic prefix (CP) that can reduce CP overhead according to users' delay~\cite{WM_EuCNC}.
-Besides, the real beamforming pattern should be applied to channel parameters.
-Such technologies can be evaluated by measuring SSPs regarding users' location and applying the per-user beamforming pattern.
+\emph{\bf User-Specific Channel Parameters:} In GSCMs, LSPs of each cell are randomly generated from the same distribution, regardless of cell topography; SSPs per user are generated from the cell-specific LSPs, regardless of users' location within the cell (except for LOS angle parameters).
+These would yield an inaccurate performance evaluation of cell- and user-specific technologies.
+These technologies include, for instance, the beam selection based on machine learning that classifies beam indices based on user-specific information~\cite{Klautau_18ITA}.

+\emph{\bf Channels on Different Frequencies:} Map-based channel models can measure channels of a specific TX/RX pair on different frequencies, while GSCM cannot measure them.
+5G will allow the devices of which functions are operated on different frequencies.
+These devices include numerology multiplexing, which supports different service types on different subbands~\cite{Lim_WCM18}, integrated access backhual technologies, and the beamforming operation when control and data signals are on different frequency bands.